Initiate – Drive – Act

-With an endowment averaging € 9 million per year, the Hertie Foundation is the biggest private supporter of brain research in Germany and the third-largest in Europe.
+With an endowment averaging € 9 million per year, the Hertie Foundation is one of the largest private sponsors of brain research in Germany and Europe.
 In the area of multiple sclerosis, the Foundation is the leading grant institution both in MS research and in the area of self-help for MS patients

 Ensuring the social cohesion of Germany and Europe: this is the joint objective of the projects of "strengthening democracy".

 Democracy is the basis of peace, liberty, and security and thus a basic pillar of our society.
 However, democracy is not a static state but a developing process, which is undergoing more changes today than ever before.

 Democracy is almost considered a given.
 But developments in Germany, Europe, and the world show how quickly the circumstances can take a less democratic direction, at least according to our understanding.
 Populism, autocratic heads of state, and the possibilities of the digital public form an explosive mix and sometimes expose the limitations of democracy.

 In the field "strengthening democracy", we study the foundations of our cohesion, make it experienceable, ensure its development, and defend it against radical opponents.

 Our work is squarely focused on humanity.
 We find solutions to help humanity and promote concrete improvements of living conditions.

 Our fields of activity unify innovation and sustainable Foundation action.
 Following our Foundation motto "Initiate.
 Drive.
 Act." we seek to design the future, combine concept development and operative action, pursue goals long-term, understand ourselves as a learning organization, and act according to the principle of effectiveness and economy.